 My cute little Roxie often gets an upset stomach when our routine changes.
 When my dad came to stay with us for a few days, Roxie developed a terrible case of diarrhea!
 Not a fun way to entertain guests!

-As with humans, there are some medications that your vet might prescribe for your dog that have the nasty side effect of diarrhea.
+As with humans, there are some medications that your vet might prescribe for your dog that has the nasty side effect of diarrhea.
 It is always best to check with your vet in this case, as it could mean that your dog isn’t absorbing the medication properly.

 Dog Diarrhea Home Remedies